Bank App Investment Feature

 Conclusion

-FlexInvest 2.0 represents more than a feature update, it repositions HSBC’s investment services to better serve modern customers who want clarity, trust, and control.
+This work represents more than a feature update, it repositions HSBC’s investment services to better serve modern customers who want clarity, trust, and control.

-This project underscores the impact of user-centered design in regulated financial spaces and my ability to turn abstract requirements into outcomes that are measurable, scalable, and meaningful.
+The project underscores the impact of user-centered design in regulated financial spaces and my ability to turn abstract requirements into outcomes that are measurable, scalable, and meaningful.